Fish On: Two Oceans Tuna Derby in Hout Bay

 You’re allowed to fish anywhere around Cape Town.
 You can even depart from any harbour between Cape Town and Gordon’s Bay.
 As long as you come and weigh in your fish at the Atlantic Boat Club at the Hout Bay harbour.

-The comp runs 1–10 November and fishing starts around 5am and lines-up is around 3pm (2pm on Saturday 10 November).
+The comp runs from 29-30 October 2022 (opening ceremony on 28 October).
+And fishing starts around 5am and lines-up is around 4pm.
 And, if you’ve hooked on at the last minute, you get 1 hour extra fighting time to still qualify for the day.

 This is a tuna-only competition.
 And four species are expected in the area.
-The minimum weight for yellowfin, bigeye and bluefin tuna is 20kg.
-For longfin tuna, it’s 10kg.
+The minimum weight for yellowfin, bigeye and bluefin tuna for prize consideration is 60kg.
+For longfin tuna, it’s 12kg.
 But, we’re expecting them to be a lot bigger than that.

 That said, you’re fishing with a max line of 37kg and each boat is only allowed to weigh in two yellowfin, bigeye or bluefin tuna per day.
 And you’re only allowed one longfin.
 Plus: you’re encouraged to catch and release – there are some special prizes for releases.

 This is an open competition.
-It’s hosted by the Atlantic Boat Club in Hout Bay, 1–10 November 2019.
-And the entry fee is R1750 per angler.
+It’s hosted by the Atlantic Boat Club in Hout Bay, 28-30 October 2022.
+And the entry fee is R750 per angler (with a minimum of R3000 entry per boat [that’s 4 anglers, but you can fish with 3, you still pay for 4]).

 Juniors (U16) are also very welcome.
 They pay only R500 to fish.
 But note: They are not eligible for the grand prize draw.